dotnetcore/FlubuCore/docs/en/buildscript-fundamentals.md

 ### **Other features**

 #### Target features
 - SetAsDefault method: When applied to target that target is runned by default if no target is specified when running the script with runner.
--   SetAsHidden method: When applied to target that target is not shown in help and it can only be run as other target dependecie.
+- SetAsHidden method: When applied to target that target is not shown in help and it can only be run as other target dependency.
 - Must method: Condition in must will have to be meet otherwise target execution will fail before any task get executed.